 If you have an out of state license, you may be eligible for a South Carolina teaching certificate if you can present a valid out-of-state license.
 Part of the requirements for a reciprocal license is that the subject(s) documented on the license must be considered comparable to subjects normally issued in South Carolina.
 In addition, the out-of-state applicant will be required to submit the subject area examination score(s) as well as the general professional knowledge (pedagogy) score that was required for certification in the state in which the candidate was initially licensed.

-Pass the Required Tests for South Carolina
+Pass the Tests Required for Teacher Certification in South Carolina

 Basic Skills Test